realworldocaml/book/book/gadts/README.md

 end
 ```

-The functions `int_eval` and `bool_eval` are worth of some
+The functions `int_eval` and `bool_eval` deserve some explanation.
-explanation.
-You might expect there to be a single evaluation
+You might expect there to be a single evaluation function, with this
-function, with this signature.
+signature.

 ```ocaml skip
 val eval : 'a t -> 'a